-13 GDP Growth retrieved from the series 'GDP growth (annual %) - Bahamas, The' of The World Bank DataBank. https://data.worldbank.org/indicator/NY.GDP.MKTP.KD.ZG?locations=BS mind, if one party decided to implement this strategy and power switches to the other party, there is a possibility of the new power disregarding the previous party's work.
+There is a plethora of ways the implementation of this strategy can go wrong.
+A major threat to the success is the political landscape, as elections occur every five years in the Bahamas, meaning that parties spend either five or ten years in office if re-elected.
+With that in mind, if one party decided to implement this strategy and power switches to the other party, there is a possibility of the new power disregarding the previous party's work.
 If the project is stopped before it can really get started, it would just be a splurge of government expenditure with little potential for long-term growth.
-Another complication would be another devastating natural disaster, akin to Hurricane Dorian in 2019, to completely devastate the country.
+Another complication would be a devastating natural disaster, akin to Hurricane Dorian in 2019, to completely devastate the country.
 If a detrimental storm occurs, then the government will be focused on disaster relief above all else and any other project would have to be postponed at the very least.
 Capital investments focused on infrastructure could be rendered completely unusable by a storm.
-There is also potential to not allocate efficiently, thus increasing debt with little to no potential for economic growth and putting the country in an even worse economic position.
+There is also the potential to not allocate efficiently, thus increasing debt with little to no potential for economic growth and putting the country in an even worse economic position.
 To conclude, there are many risks, both natural and economic, associated with undertaking this project in the Bahamas due to its physical and political landscape.